argoproj-labs/argocd-vault-plugin/docs/howitworks.md

   password: cGFzc3dvcmQK # The Value from the key password-vault-key in vault
 ```

-The plugin also supports putting the path directly within the placeholder.
+The plugin also supports putting the path directly within the placeholder (inline-path).
 The format must be `<path:path/to/secret#key>`, where `path/to/secret` is the vault path and the Vault key goes after the `#` symbol.
 Doing this does not require an `avp.kubernetes.io/path` annotation and will override any `avp.kubernetes.io/path` annotation that is set.
 For example:

 ```yaml
 kind: Secret